close-dev-team/mobile-close-channel-sdk-ios/doc/SDK Reference Documentation/classes/CloseChannelController.md

 Registers a user at Close.
 If it does not exist yet it will create one, otherwise it returns the existing one.

-Note: If this call is done for subsequent times, it keeps returning the same user, regardless of the provided ID.
+Note: If this call is done for subsequent times, it keeps returning the same user, regardless of the provided uniqueId.
 Also, the nickname will not be updated

-In case of an error, make sure you retry until a user is sucessfully registered.
+In case of an error (e.e. server unreachable), make sure you retry until a user is successfully registered.

 - parameters:
   - `uniqueId`: A unique id for a user.
 Please make sure this is something a user cannot change him/herself, because then it would not be possible to link to the same data.
 So don't use a phone number or E-mail address.
 Instead, for example, use an UUID.
 If the value is nil a uniqueId will be generated
+  - `nickname`: Visible user name that can be used to personalise messages
   - `success`: Called when successfully completed
     - `closeUserId`:  The Close user ID of the user
   - `failure`: Called in case of an error